skfnsadkjf/Feed-reader/README.md

 TODO

 * use custom sorting for sections
-* sort entries alphbetically in their respective sections.
-* rejigger data

 * content script that detects if a page has a feed.
 * add manga